himanigoel0/6T-SRAM-Design-and-Verification-in-Cadence-Virtuoso/README.md

 ---
 ## 10. Conclusion

-A complete 6T SRAM cell was designed and characterized in Cadence Virtuoso using 180 nm CMOS technology at a nominal supply voltage of (1.8,\text{V}).
+A complete 6T SRAM cell was designed and characterized in Cadence Virtuoso using 180 nm CMOS technology at a nominal supply voltage of $1.8\text{ V}$.
 The project combined transistor-level circuit design, analytical sizing, physical layout, functional verification, and stability characterization to study the major design trade-offs involved in SRAM operation.

 Read and write stability were investigated through Cell Ratio (CR) and Pull-Up Ratio (PR) analysis, supported by mathematical derivations and SNM extraction from simulated voltage-transfer characteristics.
-The CR sweep demonstrated an improvement in RSNM from approximately (208.7,\text{mV}) at (CR=1) to (370.7,\text{mV}) at (CR=3).
-Based on the overall characterization, transistor widths of (0.42,\mu\text{m}) for the access NMOS, (1.26,\mu\text{m}) for the pull-down NMOS, and (0.30,\mu\text{m}) for the pull-up PMOS were selected, corresponding to (CR=3) and (PR\approx0.71).
+The CR sweep demonstrated an improvement in RSNM from approximately $208.7\text{ mV}$ at $CR = 1$ to $370.7\text{ mV}$ at $CR = 3$.
+Based on the overall characterization, transistor widths of $0.42,\mu\text{m}$ for the access NMOS, $1.26,\mu\text{m}$ for the pull-down NMOS, and $0.30,\mu\text{m}$ for the pull-up PMOS were selected, corresponding to $CR = 3$ and $PR \approx 0.71$.

 Functional simulations verified Write ‘0’, Write ‘1’, and Read operations using the SRAM cell together with the precharge and sense-amplifier circuitry.
 Voltage and temperature sweeps were additionally performed to evaluate the sensitivity of cell stability to operating conditions.
 Overall, the project demonstrates an end-to-end SRAM design and characterization methodology, connecting analytical transistor sizing with circuit simulation, SNM-based stability evaluation, peripheral circuitry, and physical layout implementation.